Coordinator and E-SAFETY lead - Mr T. Harraway

 Computing is regularly used across the curriculum in a variety of lessons so that children still gain a coverage of general computing skills; for example, word processing, compiling graphical information and using research skills.

-Each class from Nursery to Year Six class has access to laptops, as well as iPads.
+Each class from Reception to Year Six class has access to laptops, as well as iPads.

 The children are encouraged to communicate ideas and information in a variety of forms, where appropriate, using equipment and computer software to enhance their learning.

 We have a wide range of software and online materials that we use to support curricular activities, which we regularly review.
-We are committed to using up to date digital resources and are subscribers to online learning content such as Education City, Accelerated Reader, Lexia, Time Tables Rock Stars as well as Matheletics which you can use at home.
+We are committed to using up to date digital resources and are subscribers to online learning content such as Education City, Accelerated Reader, Lexia, Time Tables Rock Stars as well as Mathletics which you can use at home.
 Your child should have login details in their home school diary.